johnbillion/wp-crontrol/readme.md

  * Add new cron events.
  * Bulk delete cron events.
  * Add and remove custom cron schedules.
+ * Export cron event lists as a CSV file.

 WP Crontrol is aware of timezones, will alert you to events that have no actions or that have missed their schedule, and will show you a warning message if your cron system doesn't appear to be working (for example if your server can't connect to itself to fire scheduled cron events).